Home

 The Roland Microcube is a very reliable portable guitar amp.
 The effects are great and it has quite a few top end features.

 It has a tuning fork for flat tunings.
 No regular tuner.
-If you can get along without the tuner, its really a nice little amp.
+If you can get along without the tuner, it's really a nice little amp.

-B.Line 6 Micro Spider amp I really enjoy the line 6 products that I have and this one looks like a winner too.
+I really enjoy the line 6 products that I have and this one looks like a winner too.

 The Line 6 Micro Spider portable guitar amp is powered by 6 C batteries it is really equipped with some cool realistic amp models.
 Five to be exact.
 Clean, crunch, metal, insane and acoustic.
 A little bit of everything you could want.